facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 shorthand format.
 MagicLink can also be configured to directly auto-link the aforementioned shorthand format.

 If you happen to have some conflicts with syntax for a specific case, you can always revert to the old auto-link format as well: `#!md <https://www.link.com>`.
-If enabled, repository link shortening will be applied to the the angle bracketed auto-link format as well.
+If enabled, repository link shortening will be applied to the angle bracketed auto-link format as well.

 /// tip | SaneHeaders
 It is also recommended to use [SaneHeaders](./saneheaders.md) when using MagicLink to avoid problems when specifying